-The objectives of the IEE are to:

-- (i) Assess the existing environmental conditions in the project area including the identification of environmentally sensitive areas; - (ii) Assess the proposed location, design, construction and operation activities to identify and evaluate their potential impacts, and determine their significance; and - (iii) Propose appropriate mitigation and monitoring measures that can be incorporated into an Environmental Management Plan that will avoid or minimize adverse impacts so that residual impacts are reduced to acceptable levels. - (iv) Provide an IEE that is sufficiently robust that will allow it to be adopted for construction of other bridges that may be identified at a later date.
+- 21. The objectives of the IEE are to: - (i) Assess the existing environmental conditions in the project area including the identification of environmentally sensitive areas; - (ii) Assess the proposed location, design, construction and operation activities to identify and evaluate their potential impacts, and determine their significance; and - (iii) Propose appropriate mitigation and monitoring measures that can be incorporated into an Environmental Management Plan that will avoid or minimize adverse impacts so that residual impacts are reduced to acceptable levels. - (iv) Provide an IEE that is sufficiently robust that will allow it to be adopted for the construction of other bridges that may be identified at a later date.

-The IEE studies were based on secondary sources of information derived from desk studies and supplemented by field studies.
-A field survey sheet was used to record observations on the bridge site including vegetation, the morphology of the water course and details provided by local communities on wildlife, aquatic and avi-fauna.
-During the field study all of the bridges were inspected and their locations recorded by GPS.
-Socio-economic and population was carried into the study from the sociological study that was undertaken at the same time.
-Catchment areas were determined from the 1:100,000 topographic series of maps.
-Public consultation was undertaken as part of the IEE process to determine stakeholder and community attitudes to the possible developments.
+22. The IEE is based on secondary sources of information derived from desk studies and supplemented by field studies.
+During the field study all of the bridges were inspected.
+Data was also carried into the study from the sociological study that was undertaken at the same time.
+Public consultation was undertaken as part of the IEE process to determine community attitudes to the possible development.